-Living in the desert presents many challenges, but none are so difficult to overcome as the intense, furnace-like heat of the summer.
-Fortunately, modern air conditioners are constructed with just a few parts, which makes them incredibly reliable.
-You can count on your unit to keep on trucking for years and years with very little maintenance, but if your air conditioner suddenly refuses to start up one day despite your best care, the capacitor is probably to blame.
+Living in the desert presents a few challenges, but none are so difficult to overcome as the intense, furnace-like heat of the summer.
+Fortunately, modern air conditioners are constructed with fewer parts, which makes them incredibly reliable.
+You can count on your unit to keep working for years with little maintenance.
+However, if your air conditioner suddenly fails to start up one day despite your best care, the capacitor might be to blame.
 Though small, capacitors play a big role in your air conditioner’s daily functioning.

 Capacitors fail every day — they do a tough job and, unfortunately, their work takes a toll.
 There are a few factors that play heavily into the lifespan of your capacitors, though.
 These include:

-Heat exposure.
 In Phoenix, perhaps one of the most damaging elements for air conditioner capacitors is the heat.
-Unfortunately, exposing these units to high heat for extended periods greatly shortens their lives and can cause significant damage to your unit.
-Make sure you shade your air conditioner.
-Keep it clean and the air circulating to maximize your capacitor’s lifespan.
+Unfortunately, exposing these units to high heat for extended periods of time greatly shortens their lifespan and can cause significant damage to your unit.
+We recommend keeping the area around your AC clean and shaded, if possible.

-Voltage rating.
-All capacitors have a voltage rating, which informs air conditioner technicians exactly which capacitor matches which air conditioner.
-Unfortunately, homeowners may try to cut costs by choosing to replace their capacitor themselves without understanding how to choose the right capacitor.
+All capacitors have a voltage rating, which informs air conditioner technicians which capacitor is right for that unit.
+Unfortunately, homeowners may try to cut costs by choosing to replace their capacitors themselves without understanding how to choose the right one.
 An undersized capacitor won’t hurt your air conditioner, but it will shorten the capacitor’s life significantly.
-If you decide to DIY this job, remember that bigger is better — if your air conditioner is a 370- volt unit, bumping up to a 400-volt capacitor will ensure you get enough power and that your capacitor comes closer to reaching its maximum life span.
+If you decide to DIY this job, remember that bigger is better — if your air conditioner is a 370- volt unit, bumping up to a 400-volt capacitor will ensure you get enough power and it reaches its maximum life expectancy.

-Age.
-Like all things, capacitors have a limited life span.
-Most are designed to last approximately 20 years, but a number of factors can cause them to wear out more quickly.
+Capacitors have a limited life span.
+Most are designed to last approximately 20 years, but a number of factors can cause them to wear out quicker.
 If your air conditioner cycles much more rapidly than average, your capacitor is undersized (as mentioned above) or it’s built from problematic parts, and the estimated life span may be greatly reduced.
 Fortunately, these parts are relatively inexpensive to have replaced, so even if your capacitor wears out before your air conditioner does, it won’t break the bank.

 We want to help you learn about about all things air conditioning and heating!
 Have any questions or want to see us write about something?
 Give us a call, chat, or email and we'll do our best to help you out.